Driftfusion: An open source code for simulating ordered semiconductor devices with mixed ionic-electronic conducting materials in one-dimension: System architecture and how to use

 \subsection{Getting started and the example scripts}

-While the underlying system may appear complex, \df\ has been designed to be user-friendly and with a few simple commands, users can simulate complex devices and transient optoelectronic experiment protocols.
-Table \ref{tbl:protocols} is a full list of protocols available at the time of writing.
-In addition to the brief guide below, a quick start with up-to-date instructions can be found in the README.md file in the \df\ GitHub repository, and a series of sample scripts for running specific protocols are also presented in the \texttt{/Scripts} folder.
+While the underlying system may appear complex, \df\ has been designed such that with a few simple commands, users can simulate complex devices and transient optoelectronic experiment protocols.
+Table \ref{tbl:protocols} is a complete list of protocols available at the time of writing.
+In addition to the brief guide below, a quick start with up-to-date instructions can be found in the \texttt{README.md} file in the \df\ GitHub repository,\cite{Calado2017} and a series of example scripts for running specific protocols are also presented in the \texttt{Scripts} folder.
 New users are advised to study these scripts and adapt them to their own purposes.
+In addition, we have written an introductory workshop to guide students through the process of building basic semiconductor devices and applying optical and voltage biases to them.
+This can be found in the \texttt{Getting-started-workshop-2021} branch of the \df\ GitHub repository.